FortinetCloudCSE/fortiweb-security-foundations-201/content/04chapter/review.md

 With this information, an attacker can greatly narrow their reconnaissance efforts, and focus on weaponization much more quickly.
     {{% /expand %}}

-3. What type of security is FortiWeb Cloud's Cross Site Request Forgery protection?
+3. What type of security is FortiAppSec Cloud's Cross Site Request Forgery protection?

     {{% expand title="Click here for answer" %}}
 **Clien Security** - This type of security is designed to prevent compromised clients from accessing sensitive data.